-Safety Tips To Keep In Mind When Using
+Safety Tips to Keep in Mind When Using An Angle Grinder

 Every single safety rule about proper use of an angle grinder starts with its operator.
 You should only handle a power tool when you have the appropriate training for it.
 You have to ensure that other users of angle grinders also have it.